-- 1 Connect to the desired Fiery server and do one of the following:

-- Click Device Center > General > Tools > Backup & Restore.

-- Select Server > Backup & Restore.

-- 2 Click Backup.

-- 3 Select the items you want to back up.

-- 4 In the dialog box that appears, select a location to save the file and specify a name for the backup file.

-- 5 (Optional) Select Add date to file name.

-- 6 Click Next, and then click Finish.
+- 1 Connect to the Fiery server as Administrator and do one of the following: - Click Device Center > General > Tools > Fiery Resources and Settings. - Select Server > Backup and Restore. - 2 In the new web browser window that appears, click Fiery Resources and Settings. - 3 Click Backup Now. - 4 Select the items you want to back up and click Continue. - 5 In the dialog box that appears, specify a name for the backup file. - 6 (Optional) Select Add date to file name. - 7 Click Continue. - 8 Download the file you want and specify a location for the file.